transalte/transalte.github.io/_docs/aasp_L02_velocity.md

 The key object here is the `scale` object which allows for the scaling of the range being passed further down the patch (in this case, to the `adsr~` object).

 >The `uzi`, `b`, `zl.group` and `multislider` objects are here to demonstrate the outcome of the patch.
-These can all be removed without affecting the function of the patch.
+These can all be removed when implementing into an actual synth patch without affecting the function of velocity sensitivity method.

 ### Concept
 The concept here is to gain control over the incoming velocity values.
 Consider three 'levels' of sensitivity: